sohnorman/loadbalancer-service/basic-load-balancing.md

 The IBM Cloud load balancer service distributes traffic among multiple server instances (bare metal and virtual server) that reside locally, within the same data center.

 ## Public Load Balancer
 A publicly-accessible, fully qualified domain name is assigned to your load balancer service instance.
-You may use this domain name to access your applications hosted behind the load balancer service.
+You must use this domain name to access your applications hosted behind the load balancer service.
+This domain name may be registered with one or more IP addresses.
+The IP addresses and number of IP addresses may change over time based on maintenance and scaling activities, which are transparent to the end users.
 The backend compute instances hosting your application must be on an IBM Cloud private network.

 **NOTE:** As a good practice, we recommended that you provision your backend servers as ‘private-only’, unless they require direct public connectivity.
 This practice helps achieve better security, and it preserves your public IP address.
 The applications hosted on these backend servers are still accessible over public network using the load balancer.

+You may choose to allocate load balancer public IP addresses from either an IBM system pool(default) or a public VLAN under your account when creating your load balancer service instance.

 ## Front-end and Back-end Application Ports/Protocols
 You may define up to ten front-end application ports (protocols) and map them to respective ports (protocols) on the back-end application servers.
 The fully qualified domain name assigned to your load balancer service instance and the front-end application ports are exposed to the external world.
 The incoming user requests are received on these ports.